The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 11

-Crown Holdings, Inc. dividend reflects a global packaging business built on steel and aluminum cans, glass bottles, and industrial strapping systems serving food, beverage, and manufacturing markets worldwide.
-CCK currently yields 1.08%, paying $1.22 per share annually in quarterly installments, with the next ex-dividend date on May 14, 2026.
+Crown Holdings, Inc. dividend reflects a global packaging business built on steel and aluminum cans, glass bottles, and industrial strapping systems serving food, beverage, and manufacturing markets across three continents.
+CCK currently yields 1.09%, paying $1.31 per share annually in quarterly installments, with the next ex-dividend date on August 6, 2026.
 The last quarterly payment was $0.35 per share.
-With a beta of 0.593, CCK stock moves well below the broader market, which suits income investors who prioritize lower volatility over a high headline yield.
+With a beta of 0.578, CCK stock moves well below the broader market, which suits income investors who prioritize low volatility over high yield.

 Crown Holdings, Inc. dividend history shows a CAGR of 0.1% per year from 1996 to 2025.
-Per-share, that works out to growth from $1.00 to $1.04 over the full window (with 2026 a partial year and excluded from this calculation).
-The largest annual increase in the window was 9.1% in 2023, which stands out sharply against the near-flat long-run average.
-Growth is slow, and that limits the compounding appeal for investors counting on rising income over time.
+The per-share annual dividend moved from $1.00 to $1.04 over that span (with 2026 partial and excluded from the CAGR calculation).
+The largest annual increase in the window was 9.1% in 2023, but that single-year jump stands out precisely because the long-run average is nearly flat.
+Growth is slow, and the data also contains at least one year-over-year decline exceeding 5%, so the long-term trend is not a straight line upward.

 | Period | CAGR | From | To |